Home Lessons Tutorials Links Books About Us Site Map

 Library of Congress

 The U.S. had several problems during his term.
 Soon after he became President, hundreds of banks failed causing financial panic.
+People lost their jobs and houses.
+It was an economic disaster that started before Van Buren was elected.
 Also, the arguments about slavery became more intense.

 Martin Van Buren took $100,000, the sum of his salary as president for 4 years, in a lump sum at the end of his term.